Mixed race couple lifting young daughter in park, crop shot

 Each session includes:

-• a developmental overview
+• a developmental overview,

-• information processing as it affects self- and child-protective behaviour
+• information processing as it affects self- and child-protective behaviour,

-• description of new self-protective strategies that develop at the age level
+• description of new self-protective strategies that develop at the age level,

-• an application of DMM ideas to generate a novel approach to maladaptation
+• an application of DMM ideas to generate a novel approach to maladaptation,

 • treatment strategies drawn from all the major theories of treatment and selected on the basis of information processing and strategy.

-This course will be delivered remotely using Zoom.
+All elements of the course will be delivered remotely using Zoom.

 Delegates must be available to attend the live sessions, no recordings will be taken.